mjstraughan/CubingHistory/docs/3x3/Methods/CEOR.md

 ![](img/CEOR/Briggs.png)

-The inspiration for Briggs' idea appears to have been a post from Clair Hedrick [^hedrick-nd] [^briggs-2015-2].
+The inspiration for Briggs' idea appears to have been a post from Clair Hedrick [^hedrick-2015] [^briggs-2015-2].

 ![](img/CEOR/BriggsHedrick1.png)
 ![](img/CEOR/BriggsHedrick2.png)

 ### Zbigniew Zborowski

 In August, 2017 Zbigniew Zborowski proposed a method named C2GR [^zborowski-2017-1] [^zborowski-2017-2].
 This method contains the same steps as Arthurs and Briggs had previously proposed.
-During an email exchange between Zborowski and Michael James Straughan, Zborowski stated that he had been considering the idea since 2006, and that he has switched to this method and no longer uses the ZZ method [14]:
+During an email exchange between Zborowski and Michael James Straughan, Zborowski stated that he had been considering the idea since 2006, and that he has switched to this method and no longer uses the ZZ method [^zborowski-straughan-2025]:

 > Maybe you know or not, but I am not using this system any more.
 During my "carier" I was looking for the system, that will be most ergonomic to achive best times in speedcubing.
 Since about 8 years I try my new system, which I called c2gr (complex two move generator reduction method).
 I was thinking about such a possibility (of permuting all corners in preinspection time) since 2006 (or even earlier).
 Below are the steps of my new system:
 >